gioma68/mondrian-dsp/README.md

 # mondrian-dsp
-a simple ant project to create a custom Mondrian Schema DSP (DynamicSchemaProcessor) for Pentaho
+A simple ant project to create a custom Mondrian Schema DSP (DynamicSchemaProcessor) for Pentaho, following suggestion from this how-to http://thejavatar.com/dynamic-schema-processor-modify-mondrian-schema-in-run-time/ for the how-to.
+Thanks very much to this guys.

 A dynamic schema processor (DSP) is a custom processor that’s run whenever Mondrian makes a connection.
 Prior to Mondrian using the schema, the DSP can modify the schema.
 There are no restrictions on what modifications can be made, but the two most common uses of a DSP are to support localization and to restrict access to data in multi-tenanted environments.